 Where a teacher fails to comply with these requirements, entitlement to payment of sickness allowances may be lost and disciplinary action may result.

-See AM11 HR How to Notification Certification
+See AM11 HR How to Notification Certification on the intranet/HR Online/Attendance Management.

 3 Contact with Teaching Staff